SAP-samples/teched2025-DA260/exercises/ex1/README.md

-# Exercise 1 - Analytics Cloud Model with Acquired Data
+# Exercise 1 - Create an Analytics Cloud Model with Acquired Data

+SAP Analytics Cloud (SAC) has two types of data ingestion workflows; an ```Extract, Transform, Load (ETL)``` one and an ```Extract, Load, Transform (ELT)``` one.
+ETL is generally used when the data needs to conform to an existing SQL schema, or semantic model, while ELT is a more free form approach, allowing the user to shape the transformations and semantic enrichment around the data.
+ETL workflows are used in SAC when data is being loaded into a preexisting model, and ELT workflows are used when the user is creating a new model and starting with data.

-In contrast to Datasphere, where replication flows put data into tables that you can manipulate at will later on, data in SAC - whether acquired or federated - is always in the context of a semantic model.
+In contrast to SAP Datasphere (DSP), where replication flows put data into tables that you can manipulate at will later on, data in SAC - whether acquired or federated - is always in the context of a semantic model.
 Data can be added at the time of model creation, or added via load jobs later.
 SAC models have automated table management, so the user simply worries about the semantic model and the required table schema is automatically created behind the scenes.

 **Note!** Data acquisition and replication are synonyms.